zulip/zulip/docs/dev-setup-non-vagrant.md

 # We need these packages to compile tsearch-extras
 sudo yum groupinstall "Development Tools"

-# clone Zulip's git repo using -c flag to set the git pull mode to be
-# rebase by default in the repository configuration and cd into it
+# clone Zulip's git repo and cd into it
 cd && git clone -c pull.rebase https://github.com/zulip/zulip && cd zulip/

 ## NEEDS TESTING: The next few DB setup items may not be required at all.